This is Post 27 in the ‘Meditation Guidance’ series.

 In the course of the natural untangling of our emotional life that occurs as we learn to more fully embody Consciousness, the tone and dynamics of our love relationships are seen to change.
 It is enormously freeing for our partners not to have to be ideal, and not to have to be the source of love for parts of us that cannot actually receive love anyway.
 As our contentment develops though a healing of the Emotional Body and the development of mettā, our lovers, and partners, friends and family, can relax into their own healing process.

 As the nature of the love in our relationships evolves, the predominant feature is not idealisation but appreciation – and a natural valuing of everything that occurs in the unfoldment of those relationships.
 This appreciation is in part a natural appreciation of the actual qualities of others as they meet our needs.
 But it can become much more.
-It becomes an appreciation informed by brahmavihāra of Appreciative Joy – a quiet and undramatic sense of wonder at the extraordinary richness, beauty, and mystery of embodied Consciousness, that is naturally being expressed in the ordinary non-ideal human beings who are in our life.
+It becomes an appreciation informed by brahmavihāra of Appreciative Joy – a quiet and undramatic sense of wonder at the extraordinary richness, beauty, and mystery of embodied Consciousness, that is naturally being expressed in the ordinary non-ideal human beings with whom we share our lives.

 © William Roy Parker 2017